Writing

 Greg Courtney founded GDC in 1995 as a solo consulting operation in Chambersburg, Pennsylvania.
 He's a Marine Corps veteran who learned perseverance in the service, which he applied to building an IT services business from scratch.
 Today, GDC serves commercial companies, educational institutions, and government agencies across multiple states through six integrated IT service lines, ranging from application development to managed services and workforce staffing.

 I started working with Greg and GDC years ago when he was navigating his next growth phase.
-Over several years, he and his team built on GDC's foundation.
+Over several years, he and his team transformed GDC's foundation without losing its culture.
 That experience showed me something important about Greg: He has the rare combination of recognizing when to evolve and the discipline to execute it well.

 In the late 1990s, when IT consulting meant chasing quarterly projects, Greg built annual contracts and recurring revenue streams.
 In the mid-2000s, when competitors stayed regional, he expanded across state lines while maintaining service quality.
 In 2008, when the financial crisis crushed most service businesses, GDC didn't retreat—Greg saw talented people available and opportunities to serve clients whose vendors were disappearing.

 The result was the right kind of growth.
 GDC never sold equity to an institution for a short-term boost or sacrificed culture for scale.
-It proved it could build enterprise-grade operations while maintaining independent ownership.
-Greg and his team also expanded through acquisitions.
+It demonstrated how to build enterprise-grade operations while maintaining independent ownership.
+Greg and his team also expanded through acquisition.
 By the time we began working together, GDC had lived what OGP now represents: You can scale without sacrificing an organization's core ethos.

 When Greg and I started discussing a partnership, it wasn't just about combining capital and advisory expertise.
 It was about codifying the principles from GDC and Ordiant to combine operational and investor mindsets that deliver exceptional outcomes.

 We also agreed that businesses represent more than their financial performance.
 Greg's approach to people mirrors what I learned with the tire dealership and other clients.
 He promotes from within and invests in training.
-I’ve found his intuition—when to push or consolidate, how to scale profitably without breaking what works, and when an acquisition fits—exceptionally impactful from the start.
+I've found his intuition for when to push and when to consolidate, how to scale profitably without breaking what works, when an acquisition fits, and when it doesn't, exceptionally impactful from the start.

 That backing—capital, operational depth, pattern recognition, and judgment earned through our years working together—makes OGP different from any other platform in the market.